 Sure, old-school romance might be harder to find, but it’s still out there.
-We’ve just got a whole new level of problems to have to deal with now thanks to social media.
+We’ve just got a whole new level of problems to deal with now thanks to social media.
 Sigh.

-Perhaps one of the most frustrating lessons about love I’ve learned in my twenties, I blame a lot of romantic comedy and Disney films for giving young girls false ideas about relationships.
+Perhaps one of the most frustrating lessons about love I’ve learned in my twenties, I blame a lot of romantic comedies and Disney films for giving young girls false ideas about relationships.

 As much as we’d love it to be true, life is not like a movie.
 Things often don’t get tied up in a pretty pink bow, there are more complications than we’d like and it’s nowhere near as dramatic.